Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

-There are other variants of attribute-controlled approaches that perform TST without content and style disentanglement.
-For instance, Dai et al. \cite{dai2019style} adopted a transformer-based autoencoder \cite{vaswani2017attention} to perform TST with a trainable style attribute.
-The model's goal is to harvest the power of attention mechanism in the Transformer to achieve better style transfer and better content preservation.
-Zhang et al. \cite{zhang2018shaped} proposed a Shared-private encoder-decoder (SHAPED) framework that learns the style attributes to transfer the text style.
-Li et al. \cite{li2019domain} extended the attribute-controlled TST works and proposed a domain adaptive TST which enable style transfer to be performed in a domain-aware manner.
-Specifically, besides the latent style attributes, the proposed model also learned domain vectors of the text in the source and target domain.
+Other variants of attribute-controlled approaches perform TST without content and style disentanglement.
+For example, Dai et al. \cite{dai2019style} adopted a Transformer-based autoencoder \cite{vaswani2017attention} to perform TST with a trainable style attribute.
+The model's goal is to leverage the power of the attention mechanism in the Transformer to achieve better style transfer and better content preservation.
+Zhang et al. \cite{zhang2018shaped} proposed a shared-private encoder-decoder (SHAPED) framework that learns the style attributes to transfer the text style.
+Li et al. \cite{li2019domain} extended the attribute-controlled TST works and proposed a domain-adaptive TST that enables style transfer to be performed in a domain-aware manner.
+Specifically, the proposed model also learned domain vectors of the text in the source and target domains in addition to the latent style attributes.
+The domain vectors represent different domains, such as movie reviews and restaurant reviews.
+This encourages the model to perform style transfer in a domain-aware manner rather than directly sharing the style transfer model.
+Intuitively, this design effectively avoids generations such as "The pizza is dramatic!" when domains are unspecified.
 The domain vectors are subsequently used with the style attributes and sentence's latent representations to perform TST across domains.
-Jain et al. \cite{jain2019unsupervised} proposed an unsupervised TST method using the attribute-controlled technique.
-The approach is similar to the work proposed in \cite{hu2017toward}.
-However, unlike most of the TST methods, which require a style classifier, the proposed model assumes that the style label is unknown.
-Instead, the model proposed a scoring mechanism that provided scores on the sentences' semantic relatedness, fluency, and readability grade, to guide the learning of the style attribute for TST.
-Similarly, Zhou et al. \cite{zhou2020exploring} proposed an unsupervised method to perform fine-grained attribute-control to perform TST.
-The proposed model utilized an attentional seq2seq model that dynamically exploits the relevance of each output word to the target style for unsupervised style transfer.
-Included in the model is a carefully-designed objective function that fine-tuned the model's style transfer, style relevance consistency, content preservation, and fluency modeling loss terms.
+Zhou et al. \cite{zhou2020exploring} proposed a fine-grained attribute control method to perform TST.
+The proposed model utilized an attentional Seq2Seq model that dynamically exploits each output word's relevance to the target style for text style transfer.
+The model included a carefully-designed objective function that fine-tuned the model's style transfer, style relevance consistency, content preservation, and fluency modeling loss terms.
+Dathathri et al. \cite{DBLP:conf/iclr/DathathriMLHFMY20} proposed a language model for controllable language generation.
+The proposed method combined a pre-trained language model with one or more simple style classifiers that guided text generation without any further training of the language model.